iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 [JSON-LD 1.0 Processing Algorithms and API, Section 2.2, &ldquo;Compaction&rdquo;]({{page.json-ld-api-href}}#compaction).

-Similarly, the JSON-LD specifications define a process of expanding JSON-LD into a canonical long-form, which inlines context information, and expands IRIs into their long forms.
+Similarly, the JSON-LD specifications define a process of expanding JSON-LD into a canonical long-form, which in-lines context information, and expands IRIs into their long forms.
 This is described by
 [JSON-LD 1.0 Processing Algorithms and API, Section 2.1, &ldquo;Expansion&rdquo;]({{page.json-ld-api-href}}#expansion).
 The expanded form of the above data follows: